AiglonDore/gitignore/README.md

-# gitignore
+# Git Ignore
-Provides an interface to easily create gitignore files
+Provides an interface to easily create `.gitignore` files